ashie/BrowserSelector/README.md

   * [For 32bit OS](sample/BrowserSelectorExample.reg)
   * [For 64bit OS](sample/BrowserSelectorWOW64Example.reg)

-The following wildcard characters are supported for specifying FQDN or URL:
+The following wildcard characters are supported for specifying host name or URL:

   * `*`: matches any string
   * `?`: matches any single character